 Schools to Celebrate National School Breakfast Week

-During the week of March 5-9, schools and organizations across the United States will celebrate National School Breakfast Week to highlight the importance and availability of the School Breakfast Program.
-Each year, the School Nutrition Association (SNA) creates a theme that starts in January and runs through National School Breakfast Week.
+During the week of March 5-9, for sale schools and organizations across the United States will celebrate National School Breakfast Week to highlight the importance and availability of the School Breakfast Program.
+Each year, check the School Nutrition Association (SNA) creates a theme that starts in January and runs through National School Breakfast Week.
 This year’s theme is “School Breakfast—Go for Gold.”

 SNA’s goal with this campaign is to help students learn the importance of a healthy and active lifestyle.
 They also mention it lines up with the USDA’s HealthierUS School Challenge and Michelle Obama’s Let’s Move! campaign.